Tree-lattice zeta functions and class numbers: The Prime Geodesic Theorem

 If $\Ga$ is cuspidal and $N\in\N$, fix a numeration $e_{j,1},e_{j,2},\dots$ of the outward edges of each cusp, here we have $s$ cusps and $j=1,\dots s$.
 For a given $N\in\N$ denote $X_N$ the finite subgraph obtained from $X$ by cutting off all edges after $e_N$.

 For the graph $X=\Ga\bs Y$ we define the formal space

 where the direct sum runs over the set $\OE(X)$ of all oriented edges of $X$.
 We define the operator $T:C_1(X)\to C_1(X)$ by

 \begin{theorem} Suppose that $Y$ is $q+1$-regular and $\Ga$ is cuspidal.
-We also write $T$ for the matrix of $T$ with respect to the basis $(e)_e$ of $C_1(X)$ consisting of all edges. \begin{enumerate}[\rm (a)] \item If $X$ is a finite graph, then the matrix $T$ has positive entries only and is non-decomposable. \item We have $\max_{j=1}^r|a_j|=q$. \item (Prime Geodesic Theorem) There exists $\Delta\in\N$ such that for $m\to\infty$ we have
+We also write $T$ for the matrix of $T$ with respect to the basis $(e)_e$ of $C_1(X)$ consisting of all oriented edges. \begin{enumerate}[\rm (a)] \item If $X$ is a finite graph, then the matrix $T$ has positive entries only and is connected in the sense of Section \ref{Secconn}. \item We have $\max_{j=1}^r|a_j|=q$. \item (Prime Geodesic Theorem) There exists $\Delta\in\N$ such that for $m\to\infty$ we have

 for some $\eps>0$ \end{enumerate} \end{theorem}

 \begin{proof} The claim (a) is clear as the graph $X$ is connected.
 For the other assertions, let's first assume that $\Ga$ is uniform, so $X$ is finite.
 The matrix $T$ has positive entries only.
 On $C_1(X)$ we define the $1$-norm by